 Read More: Packing List for Andamans

-3. Not Pre-Booking in Time
+3. Not Booking in Advance

 Booking is always a very crucial decision.
 Many may have trouble planning for the trip this way so we have a few pointers.